Computer-Assisted-Clinical-Medicine/B1-Mapping-Seq/README.md

 > regularisation parameters (lambda, mu) are provided in `BSS_TGV_vals.mat`
 > exclusively for the block undersampling pattern.
 The Double Flip Angle
 > implementation supports undersampling pattern flags but has not been
 > validated in the accelerated setting.
-Use non-block patterns and the DFA
-> acceleration with caution.

 ---